luyadev/luya-kickstarter/docker/README.md

 ### :one: Provide env config

+> The docker commands have to be run in the root folder where the `docker-compose.yml` file is located.

 Rename the `.env.dist` file to `.env` and add your github access token.
 This is used for composer cause it will reach the api rate limit.
 In order to get your access token go to: [https://github.com/settings/tokens](https://github.com/settings/tokens/new?description=luya_kickstarter_docker_token&scopes=repo)

 > **Important** .env should newer be exposed to your VCS.